AkhilRaj1819/Ecommerce-Follow-Along/README.md

 ### **Milestone 20: Backend endpoint for userdetails**
 ✅created endpoint for userdetails in backend.
 ✅created user.jsx for userdeatils in frontend.

+## **Milestone 22: Created backend for Address and attached to frontend**
+✅created backend endpoint for address
+✅added backend endpoint to frontend